terry-wen/reality-blue/README.md

 Reality Blue is a Jekyll theme to help you build a cute, minimalist blog and portfolio site.

-Disclaimer: this theme was designed to be very flexible, as it is primarily for my own site, but if others would like to use it I am happy to make suggestions and improvements.
+Disclaimer: this theme was not designed to be very flexible, as it is primarily for my own site, but if others would like to use it I am happy to make suggestions and improvements.
+Consider it under development.

 ## Why's it called Reality Blue?
 It's barely blue.